-- Goldwyn school will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of sharing, possessing and creating youth produced sexual imagery (known as "sexting"). - The school will implement preventative approaches via a range of age and ability appropriate educational approaches for students, staff and parents/carers. - Goldwyn school views "sexting" as a safeguarding issue and all concerns will be reported to and dealt with by the Designated Safeguarding Lead for each centre. - The school will follow the guidance as set out in the non-statutory UKCCIS advice 'Sexting in schools and colleges: responding to incidents and safeguarding young people' and KSCB "Responding to youth produced sexual imagery" guidance - If the school are made aware of incident involving creating youth produced sexual imagery the school will: - Act in accordance with the schools child protection and safeguarding policy and the relevant Kent Safeguarding Child Boards procedures. - Immediately notify the designated safeguarding lead. - \circ $\;$ Store the device securely. - Carry out a risk assessment in relation to the children(s) involved. - Consider the vulnerabilities of children(s) involved (including carrying out relevant checks with other agencies) - Make a referral to children's social care and/or the police (as needed/appropriate). - Put the necessary safeguards in place for children e.g. offer counselling support and immediate protection and offer appropriate pastoral support for those involved. - Implement appropriate sanctions in accordance with the schools behaviour policy but taking care not to further traumatise victims where possible. - Review the handling of any incidents to ensure that the school is implementing best practice and the leadership team will review and update any management procedures where necessary. - Inform parents/carers about the incident and how it is being managed. - The school will not view any images suspected of being youth produced sexual imagery unless there is no other possible option or there is a clear need or reason to do so (in these cases the image will only be viewed by the Designated Safeguarding Lead in the presence of the Principal, Vice-Principal or Head of Centre). - The school will not send, share or save content suspected to be an indecent image of children and will not allow or request children to do so.
+- Goldwyn school will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of sharing, possessing and creating youth produced sexual imagery (known as "sexting"). - The school will implement preventative approaches via a range of age and ability appropriate educational approaches for students, staff and parents/carers. - Goldwyn school views "sexting" as a safeguarding issue and all concerns will be reported to and dealt with by the Designated Safeguarding Lead for each centre. - The school will follow the guidance as set out in the non-statutory UKCCIS advice 'Sexting in schools and colleges: responding to incidents and safeguarding young people' and KSCB "Responding to youth produced sexual imagery" guidance - If the school are made aware of incident involving creating youth produced sexual imagery the school will: - Act in accordance with the schools child protection and safeguarding policy and the relevant Kent Safeguarding Child Boards procedures. - $\circ$ $\;$ Immediately notify the designated safeguarding lead. - $\circ$ $\;$ Store the device securely. - Carry out a risk assessment in relation to the children(s) involved. - Consider the vulnerabilities of children(s) involved (including carrying out relevant checks with other agencies) - Make a referral to Specialist Children's Services and/or the police (as needed/appropriate). - Put the necessary safeguards in place for children e.g. offer counselling support and immediate protection and offer appropriate pastoral support for those involved. - Implement appropriate sanctions in accordance with the schools behaviour policy but taking care not to further traumatise victims where possible. - Consider the deletion of images in accordance with the UKCCIS: 'Sexting in schools and colleges: responding to incidents and safeguarding young people' guidance. - Images will only be deleted once the school has confirmed that other agencies do not need to be involved; and are sure that to do so would not place a child at risk or compromise an investigation. - Review the handling of any incidents to ensure that the school is implementing best practice and the leadership team will review and update any management procedures where necessary. - Inform parents/carers about the incident and how it is being managed.

-- If an indecent image has been taken or shared on the school/settings network or devices then the school will take action to block access to all users and isolate the image. - The school will take action regarding creating youth produced sexual imagery, regardless of the use of school/setting equipment or personal equipment, both on and off the premises. - The school will ensure that all members of the community are aware of sources of support regarding youth produced sexual imagery.
+- The school will not view any images suspected of being youth produced sexual imagery unless there is no other possible option or there is a clear need or reason to do so (in these cases the image will only be viewed by the Designated Safeguarding Lead in the presence of the Principal, Head of School or Head of Centre). - The school will not send, share or save content suspected to be an indecent image of children and will not allow or request children to do so. - If an indecent image has been taken or shared on the school/settings network or devices then the school will take action to block access to all users and isolate the image. - The school will take action regarding creating youth produced sexual imagery, regardless of the use of school/setting equipment or personal equipment, both on and off the premises. - The school will ensure that all members of the community are aware of sources of support regarding youth produced sexual imagery.